TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Logging/Quickstart/Index.rst

 Set logging output
 ==================

-TYPO3 has the :ref:`FileWriter <logging-writers-FileWriter>` enabled by default, so all log entries are written to a file.
+TYPO3 has the :ref:`FileWriter <logging-writers-FileWriter>` enabled by default for warnings (:php:`LogLevel::WARNING`) and lower, so all matching log entries are written to a file.

 If the filename is not set, then the file will contain a hash like :file:`typo3temp/var/logs/typo3_<hash>.log`, for example :file:`typo3temp/var/logs/typo3_7ac500bce5.log`.

 A sample output looks like this:

 .. code-block:: none

-   Fri, 08 Mar 2013 09:45:00 +0100 [INFO] request="5139a50bee3a1" component="TYPO3.Examples.Controller.DefaultController": Everything went fine.
    Fri, 08 Mar 2013 09:45:00 +0100 [WARNING] request="5139a50bee3a1" component="TYPO3.Examples.Controller.DefaultController": Something went awry, check your configuration!
    Fri, 08 Mar 2013 09:45:00 +0100 [ERROR] request="5139a50bee3a1" component="TYPO3.Examples.Controller.DefaultController": This was not a good idea - {"foo":"bar","bar":{}}
    Fri, 08 Mar 2013 09:45:00 +0100 [CRITICAL] request="5139a50bee3a1" component="TYPO3.Examples.Controller.DefaultController": This is an utter failure!